md-siam/bloc_concept/README.md

 <img align="right" src="screenshots/logo/playstore.png" height="190"></img>

+This tutorial video tutorial is also available on [youtube](https://www.youtube.com/watch?v=THCkkQ-V1-8).
+If you want, then instead of buying the Udemy tutorial, you can follow the youtube tutorial.
 The full documentation on BLoC package is available in [bloclibrary.dev](https://bloclibrary.dev/).
-This video tutorial is also available on [youtube](https://www.youtube.com/watch?v=THCkkQ-V1-8).
-If you want, then instead of buying the Udemy tutorial, you can follow the youtube tutorial.

 Bloc was designed with three core values in mind: